+Welcome to RAD-IT Help 9

 Support Services 9

 End User License Agreement?
 9

 What's New 9

+Enhancements 10

-Bugs Fixed 11
+Bugs Fixed 10

-Known Issues 12
+Known Issues 11

 What is RAD-IT?
-14
+12

-In General Terms 14
+In General Terms 12

 What Can RAD-IT Do for You?
-15
+13

 Who are the Potential Users of RAD-IT?
-15
+13

-User Expectations 15
+User Expectations 13

-Definitions and Terminology 16
+Definitions and Terminology 14

-Architecture, Uncustomized 16

-Architecture, Customized 16

-Center 16

-Element 16

-File 16

-Interfaces, Interconnect 16

-Interfaces, Information Flows 16

-Physical Object 17

-Project 17

-Project Architecture 17

-Region 17

-Regional Architecture 17

-Stakeholder 17

-Subsystem 17

-System 17

-Terminator 18

-System Overview 18
+System Overview 16

-RAD-IT Features 18
+RAD-IT Features 16

-RAD-IT Capabilities 19
+RAD-IT Capabilities 17

-User Scenarios 19
+User Scenarios 17

 What is a Regional Architecture?
-19
+17

-Approaches to Creating a Regional Architecture 20
+Approaches to Creating a Regional Architecture 18

-Architecture Definition Approaches 20

-Architecture Creation 20

-Getting Started 20
+Getting Started 18

+Steps to Architecture Creation 18

-Gathering the Data You Need 20
+Gathering the Data You Need 18

-Suggestions for Success 21
+Suggestions for Success 19

-RAD-IT File Extension 21
+RAD-IT File Extension 19

-Read Me 23
+Read Me 21

-Managing Database Files 23
+Managing Database Files 21

-Creating a New RAD-IT Database File 23
+Creating a New RAD-IT Database File 21

-Opening an Existing RAD-IT Database File 24
+Opening an Existing RAD-IT Database File 22

-Opening a Prior Release RAD-IT Database File 24
+Opening a Prior Release RAD-IT Database File 22

-Saving a RAD-IT Database File 25
+Saving a RAD-IT Database File 23

-Exiting from a RAD-IT Database File 25
+Exiting from a RAD-IT Database File 23

-AutoBackup 25
+AutoBackup 23

-File Sizes & the Temp Files 27
+File Sizes & the Temp Files 25

-Save Your Work Often 27
+Save Your Work Often 25

 RAD-IT Crashed and I Forgot to Save!
-27
+25

-Other uses of the Temp Folder window 28
+Other uses of the Temp Folder window 26

-Open a Sample File 29
+Open a Sample File 27

-Opening and Saving the Sample File 29
+Opening and Saving the Sample File 27

-More on the Sample File 30
+More on the Sample File 28

-RAD-IT Options 30
+RAD-IT Options 28

-General Options 31
+General Options 29

-Event Log Options 32
+Event Log Options 30

-Advanced Options 32
+Advanced Options 30

-AutoBackup Options 33
+AutoBackup Options 31

-Accessibility Features of RAD-IT 34
+Accessibility Features of RAD-IT 32

-General Information about RAD-IT 34
+General Information about RAD-IT 32

-Keyboard Shortcuts 34
+Keyboard Shortcuts 32

-Toggle between Open Applications without Using a Mouse 35
+Toggle between Open Applications without Using a Mouse 33

-Display Settings 35
+Display Settings 33

-Converting from Prior Releases 36
+Converting from Prior Releases 34

-General Information Concerning the Conversion Process 36
+General Information Concerning the Conversion Process 34

-The Conversion Process from a Previous Version of RAD-IT 37
+The Conversion Process from a Previous Version of RAD-IT 35

 List of Conversion Tables 41

 Conversion Results: 41

-ARC-IT Changes: 42
+ARC-IT Changes: 43

 Convert vs Open 44

+Batch Conversion 44

+Data Input 48

+General Information about Data Input 48

+Naming of RAD-IT Items 49

+Starting RAD-IT 49

+Start Tab 50

+Beginning a New Architecture 50

+Continuing Development of an Existing Architecture 52

+Deleting an Architecture 53

+Modifying the Attributes of an Architecture 53

+Change Log.
+54

+Related Architectures 55

+Additional Architecture Management Options on "Start" Tab 56

+Maintaining Consistency between the Regional and Project Architectures 56

+Import 56